MicrosoftDocs/win32/desktop-src/WinInet/wininet-errors.md

-SSL certificate common name (host name field) is incorrect—for example, if you entered www.server.com and the common name on the certificate says www.different.com.
+SSL certificate common name (host name field) is incorrect for example, if you entered www.server.com and the common name on the certificate says www.different.com.

 </dt> </dl> </dd> <dt>